shankar-r10n/spt-aca-hol/README.md

       <img width="1153" alt="image" src="https://user-images.githubusercontent.com/25875242/198936241-bfd83e29-319c-4a1a-bd95-2173a3f60e96.png">

+**NOTE:** 2 key aspects to note - (a.) you did not have to create another Container App Environment and  (b.) when a _revision-scope_ change was made by making container configuration and image changes a new revision was automatically created for you.
+Read more about Container App Environments [here](https://learn.microsoft.com/en-us/azure/container-apps/environment) and about Revisions [here](https://learn.microsoft.com/en-us/azure/container-apps/revisions)

 4. **Create traffic split**
    a.
 Now let us create a traffic split of 50 % each to these 2 revisions by editing and entering the values as shown below and then click on **_Save_**